 There's also a possibility that the house has irreparable structural problems if it hasn't been maintained for years.

-Yes, you can sell a hoarder’s house in Kansas.
-But, the process is not as fast and easy as selling a well-maintained home on the market.
+Yes, you can sell a hoarder's house.
+But, the process is not as fast and easy as selling a well-maintained home on the Kansas market.

 This means spending money to hire a junk removal team, a cleaning crew, and a contractor to make the repairs and upgrades.